facebook/react-native-website/cndocs/optimizing-flatlist-configuration.md

 If `true`, views that are outside of the viewport are detached from the native view hierarchy.

-**Pros:** This reduces time spent on the main thread, and thus reduces the risk of dropped frames, by excluding views outside of the viewport from the native rendering and drawing traversals.
+**好处：** This reduces time spent on the main thread, and thus reduces the risk of dropped frames, by excluding views outside of the viewport from the native rendering and drawing traversals.

-**Cons:** Be aware that this implementation can have bugs, such as missing content (mainly observed on iOS), especially if you are doing complex things with transforms and/or absolute positioning.
+**坏处：** Be aware that this implementation can have bugs, such as missing content (mainly observed on iOS), especially if you are doing complex things with transforms and/or absolute positioning.
 Also note this does not save significant memory because the views are not deallocated, just detached.

 ### maxToRenderPerBatch